 The Bee Network

-The Bee Network is a vision and plan under implementation for Greater Manchester to become the very first city region in the UK to have a fully joined up cycling and walking network, covering 1800 miles.
+The Bee Network is a vision for Greater Manchester become the first city region in the UK to have a fully joined up cycling and walking network.

 The Bee Network's story

-The Bee Network is a vision for Greater Manchester to become the very first city region in the UK to have a fully joined up cycling and walking network; the most comprehensive in UK covering 1,800 miles.
-The current plan includes over 75 miles of segregated cycling and walking routes, plus 1,400 new crossings that will connect every community in Greater Manchester.
+The Bee Network is a vision for Greater Manchester to become the very first city region in the UK to have a fully joined up cycling and walking network.
+It will be the most comprehensive in the UK, covering 1,800 miles, including over 75 miles of segregated cycling and walking routes, plus 1,400 new crossings that will connect every community in Greater Manchester.

-One of the keys to unlocking walking and cycling’s potential across Greater Manchester will be building major, fully segregated cycle ways on key routes; these must be safe, attractive spaces alongside high-quality footpaths.
+To unlock the potential of walking and cycling across Greater Manchester, one of the keys will be building major, fully segregated cycle ways on key routes; these must be safe, attractive spaces alongside high-quality footpaths.

 Many local trips to schools, GP surgeries and shops could be made on existing quiet streets.
 At present, this is not possible due to most low-traffic, quiet areas being hemmed in by busier, intimidating roads.
 The Bee Network can unlock the potential of local roads and free up access for communities by providing easy crossing points, thereby unlocking opportunities to walk and cycle.